-Most vehicles however offer little or no protection from side impact crashes besides the door.
+Most vehicles, however, offer little or no protection from side impact crashes besides the door.

-Concussion and head trauma is common even in low speed t-bone injuries.
-Consussions occur from blunt trauma to the head.
-The brain strikes the hard scull and injury can result.
-The impact can cause a side whip action where the head of the driver and/or passenger is launched into the side window or door frame of the vehicle.
+Concussions and head trauma are common even in low-speed T-bone accidents.
+Concussions occur from blunt trauma to the head.
+The brain strikes the hard skull, which can cause injury.
+The impact can also cause a side whipping action where the head of the driver and/or passenger is launched into the side window or door frame of the vehicle.

-How a T-Bone Car Accident Lawyer Helps
+How a T-Bone Car Accident Lawyer Can Help

-The best t-bone car accident lawfirms handle everything about your case from start to finish.
-Your job is simple: Recover from your injuries and try to get back to normal.
+The best T-bone car accident law firms handle everything about your case from start to finish.
+Your job is simple: recover from your injuries and try to get back to normal.